 When researching auto insurance companies for policies, we often feel as though we’re at the mercy of auto insurance agents when it comes to premiums.
 While it’s true that some things like age, marital status, gender and miles we drive are factors that affect our premiums, they are also factors that we can’t really control.
 Other factors like our credit scores, model and brand of car we drive and our driving record are things we typically can control.

 In the meantime, there are things you can do to lower your Hawaii auto insurance rates.
 You may also be eligible for various discounts on your premiums – discounts worth mentioning to your agent.
 These discounts should also be considered when comparison-shopping for auto insurance.
-Because these discounts may not be offered at all insurance companies, they can be used as great bargaining and negotiating tools to help you get the best possible rate.
+Because these discounts may not be offered at all insurance companies, they can be used as great bargaining and negotiating tools to help you get the best possible rates in Honolulu, HI.

 Increasing your deductible will lower your premiums.
 The lower the deductible, which is the amount you pay before your insurance companies pays for damages, the higher your premium.
 Another way to lower your Hawaii auto insurance rates is by cancelling your comprehensive and/or collision coverage if you drive an older car.